 The information contained in this Official Statement has been obtained from the District, the School Board, The Depository Trust Company ("DTC") and other sources that are considered to be reliable and, while not guaranteed as to completeness or accuracy, is believed to be correct.
 However, the information related to DTC is not to be construed as a representation of the District, the Board, the Financial Advisor, Note Counsel or Disclosure Counsel and the information related to the District and the Board is not be construed as a representation of the Financial Advisor or the Underwriter.

 Any statements in this Official Statement involving estimates, assumptions and matters of opinion, whether or not so expressly stated, are intended as such and not as representations of fact, and the District, the Board, the Financial Advisor and the Underwriter expressly make no representations that such estimates, assumptions and opinions will be realized or fulfilled.
-Any website addresses set forth herein are included for convenience of reference only.
-Information available at such addresses is not incorporated herein by reference.

 Any information, estimates, assumptions and matters of opinion contained in this Official Statement are subject to change without notice, and neither the delivery of this Official Statement, nor any sale made hereunder, shall under any circumstances create any implication that there has been no change in the affairs of the District or the Board since the date hereof or the earliest date as of which such information was given.